About the Everest Base Camp Trek

 - Crowds: Very low tourist traffic

-- Ideal For: Off-season trekkers looking for solitude and are comfortable with unpredictable weather
+- Ideal For: Off-season trekkers who want solitude and are comfortable with unpredictable weather

-The generic answer to this question is ‘spring and autumn,’ but of course, the weather at such a uniquely high altitude is never guaranteed.
-While trekkers and climbers visit year-round, there are definite times when the weather is more suitable for the average trekker.
+The generic answer to the best time for the Everest Base Camp trek is ‘spring and autumn,’ but of course, the weather at such a uniquely high altitude is never guaranteed.
+While trekkers and climbers visit year-round, there are definite times when the weather offers the best possible experience.
 Below, we break down what to expect in each season.

 Everest Base Camp Trek in Spring (March to May)

-Spring is one of the busiest times for trekking to Everest Base Camp, and for good reason.
-The skies are generally clear, offering unobstructed views of the mountains, and temperatures are ideal for trekking.
-During the day, temperatures can rise to a comfortable 15-20°C (59-68°F) at lower altitudes, while nighttime temperatures can drop to around -5 to 5°C (23-41°F).
-The trails come alive with blooming rhododendrons and other alpine flora, making the scenery even more breathtaking.
+Everest Base Camp trek in spring is one of the best times and for good reason.
+The skies are clear, and the temperatures are perfect for trekking.
+Daytime temperatures can get up to 15-20°C (59-68°F) at lower altitudes, and nighttime temperatures can drop to -5 to 5°C (23-41°F).
+The trails are alive with blooming rhododendrons and other alpine flowers, making the scenery even more beautiful.

 Pros: